farisnour/lula-cli/README.md

 ### Adding dependencies

-To add a new library as a dependency:
+To update or add a new library as a dependency:

 ```shell
 uv add "newlibrary~=1.2.3"